adammcw01/Django-Resource-Monitor/README.md

 # [Django-Resource-Monitor](https://github.com/adammcw01/Django-Resource-Monitor)

 This project is a technical exercise completed in part as an application for a role in Network Reliability Engineering.
 The goal is to create a self-service dashboard to monitor a collection of networked devices.
-To quickly enable teams to monitor the health of the network.
+Enabling teams to quickly monitor the health of the network.

 ---
-Throughout this project I will demonstration my approach towards the solution, occasionally offering alternative approaches when applicable.
+Throughout this project I will demonstrate my approach towards the solution, occasionally offering alternative approaches when applicable.

 ## How To Deploy